evahteri/wolt_preliminary_assignment_2023/README.md

 # My Solution for Preliminary Assignment for Engineering Positions Summer 2023

 This API is made for Wolt's preliminary assignment 2023.
-Details on the assignment can be found [here](https://github.com/woltapp/engineering-summer-intern-2023)
+Details on the assignment can be found [here](https://github.com/woltapp/engineering-summer-intern-2023).
+This is my solution for the backend version.

 ## Instructions